espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Faerie Queen's Bower.md

 * * *

 **Effect** You call forth a storm of leaves from _autumn's embrace_.
 These leaves swirl in a 20 foot emanation for 1 minute.
-Creatures within the area are [[Concealed]], and creatures outside the area are concealed to creatures within the leaves.
+Creatures within the area are [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Concealed]], and creatures outside the area are concealed to creatures within the leaves.
 However, you can see through this concealment.
 You can Dismiss the activation.